tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 ## Conclusion

-In this tutorial you've learned how to interpolate placeholder values in strings using Jinja2 template language.
-Also, you've learned how to render Jinja2 code into HTML and send the file to your browser via Flask's `render_template` method.
+In this tutorial you've learned how to interpolate placeholder values in strings using the Jinja2 template language.
+Also, you've learned how to fill in the placeholder values inside an HTML file using Jinja2 and send it to your browser via Flask's `render_template` method.

 [^django-template-language]: [The Django Template Language](https://docs.djangoproject.com/en/3.0/ref/templates/language/)
 [^jinja2]: [Jinja2 Official Documentation](https://jinja.palletsprojects.com/en/2.11.x/)